 It’s safe to say athletes take their training routines seriously.
 So seriously that they’re eager to utilize any tools, from gels and supplements to smartwatches and wearable health tech, to improve performance.

-Since intensive training requires continuous testing and monitoring, athletes often opt for periodic blood testing to check for deficiencies or other health markers.
+Since intensive training requires continuous testing and monitoring, many people who exercise regularly often opt for periodic blood testing to check for deficiencies or other health markers.
 These tests typically include ones for glucose concentration and fasting blood sugar.

-It can be one of the best ways for endurance athletes to track glucose levels continuously.
+It can be one of the best ways for anyone participating in an endurance sport to track glucose levels continuously.
 The device has only recently become popular among other populations, including those interested in endurance exercise and endurance sports.
-So, the research on CGM device use among athletes without type 1 diabetes is limited.
+So, the research on CGM device use among sports enthusiasts without type 1 diabetes is limited.

 Athletes with type 1 diabetes have used CGM technology for years to help plan training, nutrition and make more critical decisions like how much insulin they need.
 An athlete without type 1 diabetes may not need to make decisions about insulin, but they can still use this device to help them gain important information about their training and fueling strategies.

-Why is Continuous Glucose Monitoring Effective for Athletes?
+Why is Continuous Glucose Monitoring Effective for Sports Enthusiasts?

 You likely know of fasting blood glucose since this is a pretty standard blood test.
 Blood glucose, also known as blood sugar, is a type of sugar that your body uses for various processes.
 When you’re active, your body uses glucose to fuel muscles.

-Most athletes use carbs as the primary source of energy before their training.
+Most people use carbs as the primary source of energy before their training.
 Still, they also consume carbs after the exercise to restore glycogen deposits.
-Most athletes base the number of carbohydrates they consume on estimations of their energy and macronutrient needs and subjective measurements of how they feel during and after the training session.
+The number of carbohydrates people consume are ususally based on estimations of energy and macronutrient needs and subjective measurements of how they feel during and after the training session.
 But a glucose monitoring system can help here.

-So, it’s no surprise that athletes flock to tools like the continuous glucose monitor (CGM) to see how their training and food intake impact their blood glucose levels in real-time.
+It’s no surprise that people who exercise frequently flock to tools like the continuous glucose monitor (CGM) to see how their training and food intake impact their blood glucose levels in real-time.
 It allows them to make better decisions regarding their carbohydrate intake around training to maximize performance without compromising their health.

-What is Continuous Glucose Monitoring and Why is it Becoming Increasingly Popular with Athletes
+Continuous Glucose Monitoring Is Becoming Increasingly Popular with Sports and Fitness Enthusiasts

 Glucose control was once something only people who already had diabetes needed to monitor.
 But since monitoring your glucose data and glucose trends can be an effective preventive health measure, tools to monitor and track your blood glucose are becoming increasingly popular.